JielingChen/building_energy_efficiency_prediction/README.md

 * Extracts meaningful insights from the predictive models and their outcomes.

-Parts (1)-(3) were completed in accordance with the instructor's requirements, while parts (4)-(6) were undertaken based on personal interest, aiming to augment the analysis and enrich the overall findings.
+Parts (1)-(3) were completed in accordance with the instructor's requirements, while parts (4)-(6) were undertaken out of personal interest, aiming to augment the analysis and enrich the overall findings.